ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## Install the HEAL Data Utilities

-Now that we’ve created and activated our virtual environment, we can install the HEAL Data Utilities.
+Now that you’vewe’ve created and activated your virtual environment, youwe can install the HEAL Data Utilities.

 `pip install healdata-utils`